prati0100/resume/resume.md

 Software Engineering Intern
 January - June 2020

-Device driver support on Linux and U-Boot for various TI platforms.
+Device driver development for Linux and U-Boot for various TI platforms.

+- Added Octal DDR and xSPI protocol support to Linux's SPI NOR framework.
+- Added Octal DDR protocol support in Cadence OSPI controller used in multiple TI platforms.
+- Improved support for regmap (register map) access in U-Boot.
+- Upstreamed new APIs for various frameworks in U-Boot like regmap, gpio, reset, mux.

 ## Texas Instruments
 Software Engineering Intern